berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 categories: performance
 ---

-How to approach the problem of processing large datasets.
+How to approach the problem of processing large datasets?
 Does it require expensive hardware?
 Is it slow?
 In this post we'll show how to do fast and reliable parallel computing of large datasets for less than $1000.